willstepp/writings/hunger/hunger.md

 His legs hurt.
 His back was sore.
 He rested in a field of tall grass.
 He went to the river bank and dunked his head under.
 The cold revitalized him.
 He cupped some water and drank it down.
 Then he sat in the grass and ate a few pieces of the fried bread.
 His energy returned.

 That is enough progress for today, he said aloud.
-Now I will rest for tomorrow.

 He kindled a fire in the grass and watched the sun go down and the stars emerge in the heavens.
 So bright they were that night because it was the new moon.
 Then he lay in the grass and fell asleep almost immediately.
 He did not dream and did not open his eyes once until the morning sun rose over the horizon and illuminated the plains.
 He held one arm over his eyes to shield himself from the low sunrise.
 Its radiance warmed his skin and dried up the dew on the grass within the hour.

 Mika had thought the nights rest would heal the soreness in his legs and back and make the blisters on his palms better.
 But it was worse today.
 He walked slower but made progress.

-You are soft, Mika, he scolded himself, and this deed is not for boys.
+You are soft, Mika, he scolded himself, This deed is not for boys but for men.

 He wrapped the handle of the bucket with blades of grass to make it softer but it helped little.
 They bled and the pain from them was nearly constant.
 He had to stop for rest more often on the second day.
 He ate more of the food.
 Indeed there was not much of it left, but that was no matter.
 When he stopped for the day he caught a fish in the river with some line he brought in the satchel and cooked it over the fire.
 Again he felt his strength return.